7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 function from the {stringr}

-that store text data.
-You can specify the indices of the variables you
+text data.
+You can specify the indices of the variables you want the string to

-want the string to start and end with.
+start and end with.

-Here, for example, is how we can select only the content starting with
+Here, for example, is how we can select only the content starting with the

-function works by supplying a number-and-underscore
+works by supplying a number-and-underscore combination to the function that is

-combination to the function that is in the same format as our data.
+in the same format as our data.

 ## [1] "99888_1"

-We can apply the same thinking to delete characters from the end of a
+We can apply the same thinking to delete characters from the end of a string.
+We

-string.
-We will use a -
+will use a -

-to indicate that we want to start from the
+to indicate that we want to start from the right side of the

-right side of the string of characters.
-Interestingly, when we specify
+string of characters.
+Interestingly, when we specify the argument end

-below, we will tell it the placement of the first
+we will tell it the placement of the first character we want to INCLUDE.
+When we

-character we want to include.
-When we type end = -3
+type end = -3

-deleting only the last two characters.
-Our new rightmost character will
+, we end up deleting only the last 2 characters.
+Our new

-be the final eight.
+rightmost character will be the final 8.

 ## [1] "_99888"